openjdk/guide/src/next.md

 ### Exclude jtreg tests using `@ignore`

 The `@ignore` keyword is used in the test source code.
-This is mainly used for tests that are so broken that they may be harmful or useless.
+This is mainly used for tests that are so broken that they may be harmful or useless, and is less common than ProblemListing.
 Examples can be tests that don't compile because something changed in the platform; or a test which might remove your `/etc/shadow`.
 Use `@ignore` with a bug reference in the test case to prevent the test from being run.

 ~~~java
 /**